a2design-inc/laravel-db-backup/README.md

 composer require a2design-inc/laravel-db-backup
 ```

-Register the provider (config/app.php) for Laravel < 5.5:
+Register the provider (config/app.php) for Laravel < 5.5 or if you don't use auto-discovery:

 ```PHP
 'providers' => [